 The Best Beaches in the Margaret River region

-This region is blessed with white sandy beaches and turquoise blue ocean.
-Some bays are sheltered with calm water while others are excellent surfing spots.
+This region is blessed with white sandy beaches and a turquoise blue ocean.
+Some bays are sheltered with calm water, while others are excellent surfing spots.
 We think the best beaches in the Margaret River region are:

 - Castle Bay & Castle Rock Beach